Wu1Chen/CSCI596/README.md

 ![image](https://github.com/Wu1Chen/CSCI596/blob/master/pic01.png)

 # Our solution
    For people who have direct contact with infected people, we give priority to testing.
-For people who have indirect contact with infected people, we will test them in order according to their value.
+For people who have indirect contact with infected people, we will test them in order according to the 'value'.

 ### Input：
 A B C D